Scholarships & Awards

 “Serving looks and Iftar”

 During the month of Ramadan a lot of Iftar dinners were hosted but the most memorable one to me was this one.
 The South Asian Student Alliance and the Muslim Student Association came together and did a collab together.
-MSA brought their dates to brake fast while SASA got Indian food catered.
-Both of my world’s/identities collided and came together which made it memorable for me.
-In this picture me (left) and Shreya (right) the president of SASA posed before serving food to those who fasted and those who didn’t.
-A women can’t fast while menstruating so it felt nice doing a good deed by serving overs, something Ramadan is all about.
+MSA brought their dates to break fast while SASA got Indian food catered.
+Both of my world's/identities collided and came together which made it memorable for me.
+In this picture me (left) and Shreya (right) the president of SASA posed before serving food to those who fasted and those who didn't.
+A woman can't fast while menstruating so it felt nice doing a good deed by serving others, something Ramadan is all about.

 Featuring work with Access and Transitions, Latine Student Alliance, Latinos in Heritage Congreso, and Pi Lambda Chi Latina Sorority, Inc.